fsqizz/data-analytics-journey/README.md

 # Journey into Data Analytics
-learning data analytics (started as research for my full time job, but interest & curiosity grew)
+Learning data analytics.
+Started as research for my full time job, but interest got me.

+I don't know what I am doing but documenting this will be fun - and insightful to look back into.

 ## Current journey: